~ a short story

-It felt like he had been running for days.
-Deep in the forest, Mas sought refuge against the black night.
-Dressed in the tattered waste of his working apparel, the biting wind of the night cut through him.
-Finally he stopped.
+Running for days took a toll.
+Deep in the forest, Mas sought refuge against the blackening night.
+Dressed in the tattered waste of his working apparel, a biting wind cut through him.
+Finally, he stopped.
 He had escaped.
 He could rest now.
 Sitting down, leaning his back against a great oak, Mas let both hands lie in the cool soil as he caught his breath.

 Coming through hell, Mas felt weak, afraid.
 He tried to remember.
 Returning from the night, there had been an incident.
 Gaunt figures had accosted him in the dark, tried to kill him.
 Outnumbered and weary, Mas was overwhelmed by the fury of their sudden assault.
 They fired their projectiles, metal tipped misery that pierced skin and broke bone.
-The injuries sustained weren’t enough to stop him from moving, and he escaped in a sprint, endeavoring to lose them in the forest.
-His special familiarity with these woods and the many pathways through the trees had likely saved his life.
-But the pain and blood loss required a moment’s respite now.
+The injuries sustained weren’t enough to stop him from moving.
+He escaped in a sprint, endeavoring to lose them in the forest.
+A special familiarity with these woods and the many pathways through the trees had likely saved his life.
+But the blood loss, the pain, required a moment’s respite now.

 Mas gazed up into the sky, through the winding branches of the tree above.
 The wind howled and the moon was shadowed by clouds.
 He waited for some time.
 Eyes closed, breathing in the night, teeth chattering.